 - Corporate Governance;

-- Commercial Goals;
+- Commercial Goals:

 - Competitive neutrality of state companies;

-- Ownership policy of state companies;
+- · Ownership policy of state companies;

-- · Strategic management of state companies.
+- Strategic management of state companies.

-The pilot action plan for the year 2023 includes the activities, which should be implemented by UAG during the year, to improve the Corporate Governance of the Company.
+The pilot action plan includes the activities, which should be implemented by UAG during the years, to improve the Corporate Governance of the Company.

-Approved for issue and signed on behalf of Management on 22 June 2022 by:
+Approved for issue and signed on behalf of Management on 21 June 2024 by:

 Irakli Karkashadze Ketevan Eloshvili

-Director Finance Manager
+General Director Head of Finance Department